GTAmodding/gta3script-specs/SPECIFICATION.md

 This declares a label named after the given identifier.

-The label may be referenced in certain commands to transfer (or start) control of execution to the statement it prefixes.
+The label can be referenced in certain commands to transfer (or start) control of execution to the statement it prefixes.
 Labels themselves do not alter the flow of control, which continues to the statement it embodies.

 ### Empty Statements